nebelgrau77/sorensen_dice_coeff_py/readme.md

 ```

 _Note: in case of both words being shorter than two characters, e.g. "I" and "a", function will return a 'nan' value._

+TO DO:
+* Currently only compiled for Linux (_sdcoeff.so_ file) - compile for other systems if possible.
+* Catch 1-letter words in the function itself and return an error message.